danylovaolha/BackendlessDataCollection/README.md

 # BackendlessDataCollection

-This is an implementation of the iOS/macOS Collection protocol enabling to retrieve and iterate over a collection of objects stored in a Backendless data table.</p>
+This is an implementation of the class than conforms to the iOS/macOS Collection protocol enabling to retrieve and iterate over a collection of objects stored in a Backendless data table.</p>

 Interface methods that returning data are mapped to various Backendless Data APIs.</p>